bmartin5692/bumper/docs/DNS_Setup.md

 **Note:** Depending on country, your phone/robot may be using a different domain.
 Most of these domains contain country-specific placeholders.

 Not all domains have been documented at this point, and this list will be updated as more are identified/seen.
 The preferred way to ensure Bumper works is to override the full domains as above.
+**Note:** The app dynamically gets the required domains from the endpoint `api/appsvr/service/list` and therefore ecovacs can use different domains for different models.

 Replacement Examples: